Friday, December 9, 2011

 Jurgen Goth farms, one on Section 32 and one on Section 33.

-Henry Goth, the first born of Jurgen and Maria.
+Henry Goth, the first born son of Jurgen and Maria.

 • Son Herman (b.1860, d.1948) married Emma Hermann in 1893.
-She was the daughter of David Hermann and sister of Henry Hermann, who married Wilehmina Goth (see below).
-They had seven children and farmed in the Town of Verona.
+She was the daughter of David Hermann and sister of Henry Hermann, who married Wilhelmina Goth (see below).
+They had seven children, Alvin, Mabel, Birdella, Clarence, Lyman, Archie, and Maria and farmed in the Town of Verona.

 Herman Goth, who would marry Emma Hermann.

 • Daughter Louisa (b.1861, d.1940) married Charles Winkelman in about 1892.
 He was born in Germany.
 They initially farmed in the Town of Verona but then lived in the Village of Middleton.
 She is listed as Loiuse and Eliza in census records.
-They had at least four children and after the death of Charles, Louisa lived with two of her daughters in Middleton.
+They had five children (all girls), Clara, Harriet, Mahala, Louina, and Wilma.
+After the death of Charles, Louisa lived with two of her daughters in Middleton.

 • Daughter Augusta (b.1865, d.1933) married Herman Binger in 1888.
 He was born in Wisconsin of German immigrants.
 They farmed in the Town of Middleton and later lived on East Washington Avenue in Madison.
-Augusta and Herman had at least two children.
+Augusta and Herman had five children, Leona, Herman, Leonard, Willie, and Theodore.

 • Son Charles (Carl) (b.1870, d.1947) never married and farmed in the Town of Middleton probably on one of his father’s farms.
 After Jurgen’s death, Maria lived with him on the farm.
 By 1930, he was living in Madison with his sister Augusta.

-• Son William (Willie) (b.1871, d.1952) married Wilhelmina Steve in 1895.
-They farmed in the Town of Middleton and raised at least five children.
+• Son William (Willie) (b.1871, d.1952) married Wilhelmina Steve (or Steube?) in 1895.
+They farmed in the Town of Middleton and raised at five children, Edney, Ester, Leslie, Edwin, and Wilmer.
 The farms of William Goth, Charles Goth and Henry Hermann were all very close to each other and their families are often found on the same census page.

 Jurgen Goth died in 1899 at the age of 87.
 As stated above, after Jurgen's death, Marie Fredericka would live with her son, Charles, who never married.
 He would farm one of Jurgen's parcels (on Section 33) and would be neighbors with his brother, William and family who farmed just to the south.
 Jurgen and Maria are buried at the German Lutheran Church cemetery in Middleton.